Analytix-Engine/starter-container/README.md

 ### Note:
 * `starter-container` is intended to be used with [VSCode](https://code.visualstudio.com/).
-* Ensure you have the devcontainer extension and Docker installed before you begin.
-* See [devcontainers tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) for more detail.
+* Ensure you have the devcontainer extension and Docker installed before you begin (See [devcontainers tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) for more detail).
 ---

 # `starter-container`